gerpy/muos-artwork/games-scraping/masks/README.md

 These masks are 640x480.
 The gradient starts at `x=320` (middle) and ends at `x=400` : 100% transparent before 320 and 100% plain after 400.
 The middle of the gradient is at `x=360`.

-The PNG files must sit in your `~/.skyscraper/ressources` folder.
+The PNG files must sit in your `~/.skyscraper/resources` folder.
+In Linux, `~` stands for home.
+So the `.skyrcraper` folder with `resource` sits at you user home folder.
+If you put the `.png` masks elsewhere, the covers won't be generated.
 You may also use subfolders, but then you should adapt the XML mix.

 ```
 pierre@Legion:~$ ls .skyscraper/resources/